bartvanerp/SPSsite/content/disciplines/discrete/discretesignalprocessing_multirate_tool.md

 +++
-title = "Sample rate decrease and decimator"
+title = "The DFT modulated Filterbank"

 # date = {{ .Date }}
-lastmod = 2019-06-23
+lastmod = 2019-12-18

 draft = false  # Is this a draft? true/false
 toc = true  # Show table of contents? true/false